microsoft/playwright/docs/src/api/params.md

 Emulates `'prefers-reduced-motion'` media feature, supported values are `'reduce'`, `'no-preference'`.
 See [`method: Page.emulateMedia`] for more details.
 Defaults to `'no-preference'`.

+## context-option-scrollbars
+- `scrollbars` <[boolean]>

+Whether to show visible scrollbars for the browser.
+Defaults to `false` in headless mode.
+Otherwise defaults to true.

+This option has no effect on a Mac or with WebKit browsers.
+This is because MacOS uses overlay scrollbars which are not visible by default.

 ## context-option-logger
 * langs: js
 - `logger` <[Logger]>